-Known as the longest living vertebrate with an average lifespan of 272 years, this species of sharks does not reach sexual maturity until 150 years.
-The secret to this is pretty obvious– its incredible ability to withstand the intense darkness and freezing temperature at 2200 meters depth.
+Known as the longest-living vertebrate with an average lifespan of 272 years, this shark does not reach sexual maturity until 150 years.
+The secret to this is obvious: its incredible ability to withstand the intense darkness and freezing temperature at 2200 meters deep.

 More Reading: CNN

-According to studies, the hydra is one of the few animals that does not show any signs of deterioration with age.
-Being able to continuously divide and regenerate new body cells, hydras can basically keep themselves young for long periods of time (even until forever).
+According to studies, the hydra is one of the few animals showing no signs of age deterioration.
+Being able to divide continuously and regenerate new body cells, hydras can keep themselves young for long periods (even until forever).

 Lifespan: Immortal unless disease or predation

-Did you ever wonder if you could go back to being a child?
+Did you ever wonder if you could return to being a child?
 This species of jellyfish can!
-Found in the waters of Japan and Mediterranean sea, the immortal jellyfish is the only animal which can go back to being sexually immature after reaching maturity.
-This process can be indefinite as long as the jellyfish doesn’t die of either disease or predation.
+Found in the waters of Japan and the Mediterranean sea, the immortal jellyfish is the only animal which can go back to being sexually immature after reaching maturity.
+This process can be indefinite if the jellyfish doesn’t die of disease or predation.